brucefan1983/GPUMD/doc/gpumd/input_parameters/electron_stop.rst

 * the third is the maximum of the energy range :math:`E_{\rm max}`.

 The stopping power data listed after this line should have :math:`N` lines, each corresponding to one energy, which increases linearly from :math:`E_{\rm min}` to :math:`E_{\rm max}` with a spacing of :math:`(E_{\rm max} - E_{\rm min})/(N-1)`.
-For these :math:`N` lines, the number of columns is the number of species for the potential energy model used.
+For these :math:`N` lines, the number of columns is the number of active species for the current simulation.
-That is, there should be one column with the stopping power for each species.
+That is, there should be one column with the stopping power for each active species.
-The order of the species should follow that as defined in the potential file.
+The active species follow their order in the potential file and are re-indexed from 0.
+GPUMD prints the active type mapping during initialization.

 Example
 -------